Meshiest/autocr/README.md

       -l, --list               Only display shows from the config list -s, --sort               Sort by number of episodes (instead of score) -h, --help               output usage information
-    dash|d                     WIP - Runs a webserver with todo and airing pages in fancy format
+    dash|d [options]           Runs a webserver with todo and airing pages in fancy format -w, --window             Pop up an electron window